pablo-albaladejo/cohort-002-skill-building/exercises/09-human-in-the-loop-skill-building/09.05-processing-hitl-requests/problem/readme.md

 In this exercise, we'll be working on processing human-in-the-loop (HITL) decisions for actions like sending emails.

-## Declaring the `action-end` Part
+## Declaring the `approval-end` Part

-First, we need to declare our third custom data part - an `action-end` part that contains the output of the action.
+First, we need to declare our third custom data part - an `approval-end` part that contains the output of the tool.

 This will help us track the entire lifecycle of an action from request to completion.

-In the [`api/chat.ts`](./api/chat.ts) file, we need to complete the type definition for the `action-end` part:
+In the [`api/chat.ts`](./api/chat.ts) file, we need to complete the type definition for the `approval-end` part:

 ```ts
 export type MyMessage = UIMessage<